whennemuth/kuali-cloudformation/kuali_shutdown/README.md

      0 23 ? * MON
      ```

      However, for less uniform schedules that cannot be reflected in one cron expression, this setting can have multiple entries.
-The first entry is made using a tag that has the standard key "RebootCron", and every additional tag would have index of 2 or above (up to 10) at the end.
+The first entry is can  have a key of either "RebootCron" or "RebootCron1", and every additional tag would have index of 2 or above (up to 10) at the end.
 So, for example, if you wanted a resource to be rebooted every 2nd and 4th Saturday at 2AM, you would use the following 2 cron expressions:

      ```
      RebootCron: 0 2 ? * SAT#2